-4To the best of our knowledge, our paper is the first to explore surveys on the market participants' view of the central bank's asset purchases to construct an instrument for asset purchases shocks.
-Hesse, Hofmann, and Weber (2018) and Kim, Laubach, and Wei (2020) use similar surveys but to build a time series of expected asset purchases, which enters directly to the VAR system as an endogenous variable.

-and Smets, 2003), and results mainly from the fact that much of the observed variations in asset purchases is systematically responsive to the state of the economy.
+To the best of our knowledge, our paper is the first to exploit surveys on market participants' views of the central bank's asset purchases to construct an instrument for asset purchase shocks in a proxy-VAR.
+Hesse, Hofmann, and Weber (2018) and Kim, Laubach, and Wei (2020) use similar surveys but to build a time series of 1-year-ahead expected asset purchases, which directly enters into the VAR system as an endogenous variable.
+Kim, Laubach, and Wei (2020) then instrument the VAR residuals of this variable with intra-daily changes in asset prices around policy announcements for identification.
+In contrast, instead, we instrument the VAR residuals of asset purchases effectively announced by the ECB with survey-based surprises, which offer advantages over HF surprises, as mentioned above.
+Our approach is also related to that of Gambetti and Musso (2020), who examine the macroeconomic effects of the initial announcement launching the APP in January 2015.
+They use Bloomberg surveys to extract the unexpected component of APP announcements, which is inserted into a recursive VAR structure but not as an instrument.